-Chief among the names by which the Kangar are known, besides Kangar itself, is Khand.82 Khand is a variant of Khond and Gond, or vice versa: Khond and Gond are variants of Khand.
-In other words, all three names are essentially the same name, and they are used to refer to people who are, at bottom, Kangar, even if they now speak different dialects or even different languages.
-But not all Gonds are Kangar.
+Chief among the names by which the Kangar are known, besides Kangar itself, is Khand.69 The word or name Khand is of Munda origin; it means sword.70 Khond and Gond are variants of Khand.
+In other words, all three names are essentially the same name; they are exonyms that refer to people who are, at bottom, Kangar, even if they now speak different dialects or even different languages.
+Not all Gonds, however, are Kangar.
 The use of the name Gond has been extended to denote tribes or peoples of different origins.
 Behram Mehta again:

 It is significant that in the East India Company Gazetteer where first references to the Gonds are made, they are called "Goonds" as well as "Ghonds".
 Russell remains uncertain about the origin of the word.
 He says: "The derivation of the word Gond is uncertain.
-It is the name given to the tribe by the Hindus or Mohammedans, as their own name for themselves is Koitors or Koi.83 [Brackets added.]
+It is the name given to the tribe by the Hindus or Mohammedans, as their own name for themselves is Koitors or Koi.71 [Brackets added.]

 Grigson himself appears to be somewhat confused about "race" and "tribe" concepts.
-He is quite correct when he says, "So over much of India, the prevailing Hindu name Gond and not Koi is used; and with his usual passion for standardisation the official in India has tried gradually to call all the Koitor race Gonds, whatever the name by which they call themselves or the local vernacular name for them, and even to include under the genuine term Gond other races or tribes who are not Koitor, but only resemble them more or less in customs".84 [Italics added.]
+He is quite correct when he says, "So over much of India, the prevailing Hindu name Gond and not Koi is used; and with his usual passion for standardisation the official in India has tried gradually to call all the Koitor race Gonds, whatever the name by which they call themselves or the local vernacular name for them, and even to include under the genuine term Gond other races or tribes who are not Koitor, but only resemble them more or less in customs".72 [Italics added.]